HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make frozen-figs

 Let us build up a bunch of inputs for testings.
-The X,Y inputs are coordinates of a point in a circle
+The X,Y inputs are coordinates of a point in a circle (while we fed with a banana...)

 ~> make cxsom-clear-processor
 ~> make declare-frozen-inputs